Home Running Blog Site Index Link To Us Contact Us

 Long Run

-Traditionally, once a week marathon training involves a Long Run.
-It doesn't necessarily need to be every 7 days, but this fits well with peoples lifestyles, so the most common thing for people to do is go out and do their long run on a Sunday morning.
-There is no reason why, if you lifestyle allows it, that you shouldn't do the long runs on a cycle of anything from 4 to 10 days (although the extremes here are just that and may be a little long or short).
+It doesn't necessarily need to be every 7 days, but this fits well with people’s lifestyles, so the most common thing for people to do is go out and do their long run on a Saturday or Sunday morning.
+There is no reason why, if your lifestyle allows it, that you shouldn't do the long runs on a cycle of anything from every 4 to 10 days – it really depends on your flexibility and how your body is coping with the training.

 As stated on another page, if you are new to running, this might mean 6 months to build up to the sort of distance that you need to be confident of running your first marathon.

-The pace of these runs should be slow.
+The pace of these runs should be slow, roughly around 30 seconds to a minute slower per mile than your target race pace.
 You should be running at a pace where you can carry on a conversation with someone else (whether you actually have someone there or not!).

 Planning your Long Runs